Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 * Slow to find and store the lemma of all snippets in a given database
 * Need to implement additional flexibility to searching the json file(needs manual input currently, default "abstract")
 * Improve snippets taken from the web, lots of uneeded details at the end like date, site name, categories, etc.
+* Improve runtime of taking the lemma of files.
+* Currently taking a max limit of 40 snippets from json file, should be changed to allow for more user input.

 ### Demo Video
 youtube link: